realA10001986/Dash-Gauges/DIY/README.md

 There are a lot of Simpson meters that look similar - yet not identical - to what was seen in the movies.
 However: One - quite important - issue is that hardly any Simpson meters are illuminated.
 Non-illuminated meters have a front that is 7mm thinner than the fronts of illuminated models, the glass is closer to the dial, and, as a result, the movie-accurate "Empty" light won't fit.

-A word on Simpson model numbers: Their main model number means "case dimension", not "type of meter".
+A word on Simpson model numbers: Their main model number means mainly "case dimension", not "specific type of meter".
 "Model 49" therefore only means "4.5 inch case", but not whether this is a VU meter, a voltmeter, or what not:

 <img width="985" alt="Simpson meters" src="img/simpson_catalog.png">